emekler0729/fcc-tribute-page-generator/docs/user-guide.md

 </div>
 ```

+#### Requirements

+- Placeholder tag must comply with following notation: `{{field-name}}`.
+- The field name should be present in the content object. **NOTE:** If the placeholder tag is not present in the content object then the placeholder's parent element will be removed from the document.
+- Placeholder tag must be the only child of its immediate parent.
+If the tag is in an element with other content then wrap it with `<span>` tags.

+#### Description

-Javascript routine will parse through the template and replace placeholder fields indicated by double curly brace notation `{{field_name}}` with information in a JSON object. **Note:** The placeholder must be the only child of its immediate parent node.
-If it must be placed in a specific location or in a parent node with other content, then wrap the placeholder in `<span>` tags.
+Javascript routine will parse through the template and replace placeholder fields indicated by double curly brace notation `{{field_name}}` with information in a JSON object.

 ### JSON Object Structure